Almerc/almerc.github.io/_posts/2016-03-28-MiniGreenHouse.md

 #### Cutting the plastic sheets

 This material is quite brittle and takes a bit of care when cutting.
 I used a jigsaw with a fine blade, applied a bit of pressure and made sure the jigsaw was moving consistently when cutting.
-Even with this it still chipped and cracked a few times along the edges but these are hidden behind the panels or glued using poly-adhesive.
+Even with this much care it still chipped and cracked a few times along the edges but these are hidden behind the panels or glued back using poly-adhesive.

 ![Greenhouse]({{ site.baseurl }}/images/GreenHouse/DSC_0613.JPG "G2")